 Dumbbell Side Bend

-The Dumbbell Side Bend is performed by holding a dumbbell in one hand and slowly bending your torso to the side, then returning to an upright position.
-It is useful for building strength and control on the sides of your midsection while keeping the movement easy to manage and repeat.
+The Dumbbell Side Bend is performed by holding a dumbbell in one hand and slowly bending the torso to the weighted side, then returning to an upright position using the obliques on the opposite side.
+It is one of the most direct ways to load the lateral core muscles through a simple, repeatable movement pattern.

 - Stand with feet shoulder-width apart, holding a dumbbell in your right hand at your side with a neutral grip while keeping your left hand placed on your hip or behind your head.